RoheLab/fastRG/README.md

 ------------
 fastRG samples a Poisson gRPG where $\lambda_{ij} = X_i' S Y_j$ is the rate parameter for edge $i,j$.
 If multiEdges is set to FALSE, then it samples a Bernoulli gRPG where the probability of edge $(i,j)$ is $1 - exp(-\lambda_{ij})$.
 In sparse graphs, this is a good approximation to having edge probabilities $\lambda_{ij}$.
 Arugments can keep self loops or keep the graph directed.

-er, sbm, dcsbm, dcOverlapping, and dcMixed are wrappers for fastRG that sample the Erdos-Renyi, Stochastic Blockmodel, Degree Corrected Stochastic Blockmodel, the Degree Corrected Overlapping Stochastic Blockmodel, and the Degree Corrected Mixed Membership Stochastic Blockmodel.
+er, cl, sbm, dcsbm, dcOverlapping, and dcMixed are wrappers for fastRG that sample the Erdos-Renyi, Chung-Lu, Stochastic Blockmodel, Degree Corrected Stochastic Blockmodel, the Degree Corrected Overlapping Stochastic Blockmodel, and the Degree Corrected Mixed Membership Stochastic Blockmodel.
 To remove Degree correction, set theta = rep(1, n) or set theta equal to the number of desired nodes $n$.

 If selfLoops == T, then fastRG retains the selfloops.
 If selfLoops == F, then fastRG uses a poisson approximation to the binomial in the following sense: Let $M\sim poisson(\sum_{uv} \lambda_{uv})$ be the number of edges. fastRG approximates edge probabilities of $Poisson(\lambda_{ij})$ with  $Binomial(M, \lambda_{ij}/\sum_{uv}\lambda_{uv})$.
 This approximation is good when total edges is order $n$ or larger and $\max \lambda_{ij}$ is order constant or smaller.
 Under er and sbm, there is a default correction that removes this issue.